If you are unable to find your exact question or answer below, then get in touch with a member of the auction team.

 Reserve Price is the seller’s minimum acceptable price at auction and the figure below which the auctioneer cannot sell.
 The reserve price is not disclosed and remains confidential between the seller and the auctioneer.
 Both the guide price and the reserve price can be subject to change up to and including the day of the auction.

+You must speak to the auctioneer before you make a pre-auction offer.
 Vendors will often consider offers made before the auction day, but they should be made in writing via post, fax or email.
 Once this is received we can pass it on to the Vendor and will then contact you with her/her instruction.
 Please note however that you must be in a position to exchange and pay your deposit before the auction day.